 The value of uncollected goods

-Establish an independent view of the value of uncollected goods (would your independent witness have the items in their home?) and how does that stack-up against the cost to the landlord of 7 days [ TIGA Notice period ] of rent – ‘significant imbalance’ – in landlord’s favour?
+Establish an independent view of the value of abandoned goods (would your independent witness have the items in their home?) and how does that stack-up against the cost to the landlord of 7 days [ TIGA Notice period ] of rent – ‘significant imbalance’ – in landlord’s favour?

 Detriment to the customer – the tenant has ‘chosen what items to take’ and left the remainder, knowing the terms of their tenancy, i.e. Vacant Possession.
 If the tenant was, acting in good faith and experiencing short-term difficulties in removing large items, the landlord’s permission could have been sought.